Gabriel-vzh2vs/SYS3062.github.io/rootfile.md

 ****Course Description:****

-This course is an introductdion to theory and practice for modeling and simulation, two mainstays of system engineering.
+This course is an introduction to theory and practice for modeling and simulation, two mainstays of system engineering.
 The course provides a broad foundation covering fundamental principles, paradigms, and practices for modeling and analyzing stochastic systems